-Each facility having a potential for emissions of 1 ton per year of all criteria pollutants, but less than 100 tons per year of each, is carried on a registration tracking system by the Agency.
-In order to offset the cost of site inspections to the taxpayer, SWCAA charges these sources annual fees of \$75.00 per emission unit, \$39.00 per ton of criteria emissions and \$10 per ton of toxic air emissions.
-The exception is gasoline transport tankers, which are charged \$50.00 per tanker unit.
+Each facility having a potential for emissions of 1 ton per year of all criteria pollutants combined, but less than 100 tons per year of each, is carried on a registration tracking system by the Agency.
+In order to offset the cost of site inspections to the taxpayer, SWCAA charges these sources annual fees.
+Gasoline transport tankers are charged \$50.00 per tanker unit.
+In December 2005, however, the SWCAA Board of Directors approved incremental fee increases to be phased in over three years in each of three categories.
+The fee for criteria air pollutant emissions will be \$41 per ton effective January 1, 2006, \$43 per ton effective January 1, 2007 and \$45 per ton effective January 1, 2008.
+The fee for emission units will be \$80 per emission unit effective January 1, 2006, \$85 per emission unit effective January 1, 2007, and \$90 per emission unit effective January 1, 2008.
+The fee for toxic air pollutant emissions will be \$15 per ton effective January 1, 2006, \$20 per ton effective January 1, 2007, and \$25 per ton effective January 1, 2008.
 A facility may have only one emission unit, or many, depending upon the type of operation.
-While these fees are not adequate to pay for the entire registration and inspection program, they do defray some of the cost.
+While these fees are not adequate to pay for the entire registration and inspection program, they do defray much of the cost.
 SWCAA registers numerous air contaminant-emitting facilities, commonly referred to as "sources."
 This registration system is facilitated and maintained through a program of rotating compliance inspections and reporting.
 After a field inspection of a source has been completed, an inspection report is prepared on a standardized format.
-This report outlines all of the Orders of Approval (permits) issued to the source, the approved Emission Units and associated equipment, all of the emission limits, operating limits, monitoring/recordkeeping requirements, and reporting requirements, and the observed compliance status of each requirement.
-If a violation is found, a Field Notice of Violation (FNOV) is issued, facilitating follow-up enforcement and/or corrective action.
+This report outlines all of the Air Discharge Permits issued to the source, the approved Emission Units and associated equipment, all of the emission limits, operating limits, monitoring/recordkeeping requirements, and reporting requirements, and the observed compliance status of each requirement.
+If a violation is found, a Field Notice of Correction/Field Notice of Violation (FNOC/FNOV) is issued, facilitating follow-up enforcement and/or corrective action.
 Inspections are repeated on an annual to five-year cycle, based on the size, emission impacts and the complexity of the sources.